 But in 1926, the corrals and facilities on Dunoir burned to the ground.
 The dude business, at that point, was such a passion for Charles that he abandoned the idea of pack trips for boys and started the CM, build to accommodate parents and family members wishing to join their children on the fringe of the natural environment.

 Eventually, Charlie sold the ranch to Les and Alice Shoemaker in 1952.
 He passed away in 1971.
 Les and Alice managed the ranch until the mid 1980’s.
 Alice’s daughter, Barb Shoemaker, still lives in Dubois and conducts weekly CM history talks during the summer.

-After Les and Alice, Pete and Lisa Peterson managed the ranch with Barb until 1997.
+After Les and Alice, Pete and Lisa Petersen managed the ranch with Barb until 1997.
 The ranch then sold to its current owners, siblings Jay Kemmerer, Connie Kemmerer, and Betty Gray.
 The CM continues to function in much the same way it did in the beginning besides a few building additions and improvements.
 The original character, charm, and spirit have been well preserved through time and are true representations of life out West.